Streamlined Contact Management for Busy Healthcare Teams

-Designed a unified contact management experience within an internal employee platform, reducing frustration and improving efficiency
+Designed a unified contact management experience within an internal employee platform, reducing search friction and communication errors across departments

 Team